 Asset-based mortgage loans are typically available at a lower interest rate than other types of loans, making them an attractive option for borrowers who are looking to save money on their monthly payments.
 Of course, asset depletion mortgage loans are not suitable for every borrower, but they can be a great option for those who have a lot of equity in their home and are looking to access that equity without selling their home.

 How Does an Asset Depletion Loan Work?

-Rather than using your income from employment, you can use an asset depletion loan to quality for a mortgage provided you have substantial assets.
+Rather than using your Income from employment, you can use an asset-based loan to qualify for a mortgage, provided you have substantial assets.
 In this case, your monthly income is calculated by dividing total liquid assets by 360 months (30 years, the length of most mortgages).
-Using funds from your assets means you don’t have to show income from any other source, including employment.
+Using funds from your assets means you don’t have to show Income from any other source, including employment.
 So long as you have enough assets to pay for the loan and regular living expenses, you can qualify.

 Do I Need to Cash In My Assets to Get Approved?

 If you’re considering an asset-based mortgage, you may be wondering if you need to cash in your assets to get approved.
 The answer is no – you don’t need to liquidate any of your assets in order to qualify for this type of loan.
 This is because asset depletion loans are based on the value of your total assets, not just the liquid assets.

 Think of it as an alternative to conventional home loan funding, but rather than look at your W2s or pay stubs, the lender looks at your liquid assets as your loan collateral.

 What Types of Assets Can Help Me Qualify?